honest-code/Cart-checkout-BDD/README.md

 ```

-Generate the Acceptance test results report (for Unix or Windows):
+With the server running a report can also been generated with Acceptance test results (for Unix or Windows):

 ```